IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an MHDS Environment.
-In the community is implemented Central Infrastructure where the MHDS Registry is grouped by the DSUBm Resource Notification Broker.
+In the environment is implemented Central Infrastructure where the MHDS Registry is grouped by the DSUBm Resource Notification Broker.
 The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer.

 **Main Flow**: